ericsonga/TeacherCSP/_sources/CSPStringPieces/ch17_exercises.rst

         .. tab:: Question

-            Fix 6 errors in the code below so that the code runs correctly.
+            Fix 6 syntax errors in the code below so that the code runs correctly.
+It will print a story.

             .. activecode:: ch17ex1q
                 :nocodelens: